Students who are homeless deserve access to a quality education and have the following rights:

 - To be allowed to enroll, attend classes, and participate fully in school activities, even if students do not have a parent or guardian with them or documents such as proof of residency, immunization records, other medical records, school records, or other documents.
 Once students are enrolled, the school must obtain records from the previous school.

-- Stay in the school they went to before becoming homeless or whatever school they were enrolled in last (school of origin), even if they move out of the district, if that is feasible.
+- To stay in the school they went to before becoming homeless or whatever school they were enrolled in last (school of origin), even if they move out of the district, if that is feasible.
 Students can stay in their school of origin the entire time they are homeless.
 Students can also finish the school year in their school if they find permanent housing during the year.

 - A child who is sharing the housing of others (includes doubled-up families) due to loss of housing, economic hardship, or a similar reason; is living in a motel, hotel, or camping grounds due to the lack of alternative accommodations; is living in an emergency or transitional shelter; is abandoned in a hospital, or is awaiting foster care placement.

-- A migratory child/youth who qualifies as homeless because of the living circumstances described above (includes youth who have runaway or youth being forced to leave home)
+- A migratory child/youth who qualifies as homeless because of the living circumstances described above (includes youth who have run away or youth being forced to leave home).